Chesapeake Heritage & Visitors Center* (exit 41 from Rt.301/50)

 The Chesapeake Heritage & Visitors Center is operated by Queen Anne's County and staffed by destination specialists who provide information on where to find local seafood, dining and entertainment options, accommodations and other things to do in the Kent Narrows area and in the region.
 It’s a great starting point for a visit to Kent Narrows, to Queen Anne’s County, and the Delmarva Peninsula.
 Plenty of travel brochures and maps of the region are available.

 The Center is open, seasonally May through November, seven days a week.
-Currently, the hours are as follows: 8 am-4pm, Monday-Friday.
-Closed Saturdays and Sundays through the month of March.
+Currently, the hours are as follows: 9 am-4pm, Monday-Friday.
+Open limited hours Saturdays and Sundays.
 Indoor restroom facilities are available (limited hours).
 A bike rack is located outdoors.
 The adjoining Ferry Point Park is open from sunrise to sunset.

 The center is handicapped accessible.
 (An elevator to the viewing decks may be turned on by request during operating hours).